hertzmann/hertzmann.github.io/_posts/2026-03-23-drawing-skills.md

 | _"When you draw from the eye, you're drawing from memory.
 A memory of five seconds ago, a memory of ten seconds ago, a memory of a minute ago." —David Hockney_ |

-Here's Henri Matisse drawing a picture of his son.
-He doesn't just look at his son once and then draw from memory.
-Instead, watch how much he moves his eyes back and forth between the drawing and his son:
+Here's Henri Matisse drawing a picture of his grandson.
+He doesn't just look at his grandson once and then draw from memory.
+Instead, watch how much he moves his eyes back and forth between the drawing and his grandson:

 <center>
 <video width="480" height="352" controls>